dgbao03/agent_chatbot_backend/README.md

 - When `ChatMemoryBuffer` overflows, the oldest **80%** of messages are summarized by a dedicated LLM (`LLM_SUMMARY_MODEL`)
 - The remaining **20%** stay in the buffer (always starting with a user message)
-- The summary is injected into the LLM system prompt on every subsequent turn — the agent stays aware of earlier context without re-reading raw history
+- The summary is injected into the LLM system prompt on every subsequent turn, the agent stays aware of earlier context without re-reading raw history
 - Summaries are **cumulative** — new summaries build on top of existing ones

 ### Long-term — User Facts

 - Persistent key-value facts stored per user across all conversations (e.g., `name: "Bao"`, `location: "Hanoi"`)
 - Managed exclusively by the agent via three tools: `AddUserFact`, `UpdateUserFact`, `DeleteUserFact`
-- Injected into the system prompt on every turn — the agent "knows" personal context without the user repeating it
+- Injected into the system prompt on every turn, the agent "knows" personal context without the user repeating it

 ```
   ┌──────────────────────────────────────────────────────┐